 Alternatively, ride southwest out to Madaket for a beach afternoon followed by a spectacular sunset.
 On your way there, take a detour south to enjoy the tour at Cisco Brewery and its adjacent distillery and winery.
 Expect samples and bring your own snacks.

-EVENING: Head back to town for dinner so that you don’t fret about making the ferry. iis just steps from the harbor, with a menu of pristine fish.
+EVENING: Head back to town for dinner so that you don’t fret about making the ferry.
+Straight Wharf is just steps from the harbor, with a menu of pristine fish.
 (Tip: The food in the barroom is fantastic and less expensive.)
 A few blocks away, American Seasons takes a culinary tour of America that will renew your love of country.
 And families will appreciate the something-for-everyone menu at The Boarding House.

 And thus ends your day in paradise.
 Last ferry leaves at 10:00 p.m. (on Hy-Line).
 Bon voyage!